 - Decorate cakes like this gluten free vanilla cake with sprinkles.

-- Add sprinkles to waffles for a colorful treat like these gluten free cake batter waffles.
+- Add sprinkles to waffles for a colorful treat.

-- Make a piñata cake or cupcakes.
+- Make a piรฑata cake or cupcakes.
 You can fill the gluten free cupcake with sprinkles.

 - You can chocolate dip cookies or gluten free biscotti and add sprinkles before the chocolate dries like in these gluten free butter cookies.